jmsulliv/Optical-Prediction-Neural-Network/README.md

 This logic is also true for the wavelength range.
 We chose minimum and maxium values based on the expected behavior of the material.
 For transmissive materials such as PDMS (a polymer) simulating in the visible light spectrum (~300 - 800 nm) is useless as the material is transmissive and the added range only serves to increase simulation time.
 For each material, we have a predefined min/max wavelength starting/ending point.
 From there, the simulation creates a linearly spaced vector of wavelengths to be simulated over.

 The simulation output (emissivity, reflectivity) match the wavelength points simulated one-for-one.
 From a mathmatical prospective, we are asking the simulation to simulate the equations across the mesh at particular frequencies, and each frequency point has a solution for the power transmitted through the domain and reflected from the domain (tranmission/reflection respectively).
 According to Kirchhoff's Law, The emission is the difference between the reflectivity and transmission.
 That is, the power that is not tranmitted or reflected is the emitted power.
 These values occur from 0 - 1 (ratios of input to output), and are defined as the emissivity, reflectivity, and transmissivity of the domain.
-More details can be found here:
+More details on the process and simulation structure can be found here:

 https://support.lumerical.com/hc/en-us/articles/360042089573-Reflection-and-transmission-calculations-using-a-planewave
 https://support.lumerical.com/hc/en-us/articles/360042706493-Thermal-emission-from-a-micro-hole-array